Healy-Hyperspatial/stac-api-extensions-catalogs/README.md

 ## Introduction

-This extension enables a **Federated STAC API** architecture.
-It adds a dedicated **`/catalogs` endpoint** that serves as a machine-readable registry for multiple independent data providers, without altering the standard behavior of the API Root.
+This extension enables a **Virtual Organizational** architecture to enhance discoverability.
+It adds a dedicated **`/catalogs` endpoint** that serves as a machine-readable registry for **logical sub-catalogs**, allowing users to organize data into flexible, virtual hierarchies (e.g., by theme, semantics, or project) without duplicating the underlying data or altering the standard behavior of the API Root.

-In addition to discovery, this extension defines **Transactional** endpoints to create, update, and delete Catalogs and their child Collections, effectively acting as a management API for the federation.
+In addition to discovery, this extension defines **Transactional** endpoints to create, update, and delete Catalogs and manage their **associations** with Collections, effectively acting as a management API for these virtual organizational structures.

 In this model, the API supports a **Recursive Hierarchical** structure:

 1.  **Global Root (`/`)**: The standard entry point.
 It remains a clean STAC Landing Page but includes a link to the **Catalogs Registry**.
-2.  **The Registry (`/catalogs`)**: The top-level list of root catalogs.
+2.  **The Registry (`/catalogs`)**: The top-level list of root catalogs (e.g., "Forestry", "Oceanography").
 3.  **Sub-Catalogs (`/catalogs/{id}`)**: These behave as standard STAC Catalogs.
 Unlike the root, they can contain **nested Sub-Catalogs** (accessible via `/catalogs/{id}/catalogs`) in addition to Collections, allowing for deep, multi-level organizational trees (e.g., `Provider -> Theme -> Year`).

 ### Safety-First Architecture